Mohamedselim2/Mohamedselim2/README.md

 ---

 ### Hobbies and Interests
+- 🕌 Muslim, Humble man, and support the the liberation of palestine 🇵🇸
 - 🎮 Playing CS2, Valorant, and Hitman 3
-- 📖 Reading about the latest trends in computer fundmerntal, data science and technology
+- 📖 Reading about the latest trends in computer fundamentals, data science and technology
 <!--
 Thank you for visiting my profile!
 Feel free to reach out if you'd like to collaborate on a project or just want to chat about data science and development. -->